What is Trichinella?

-Trichinellosis, also called trichinosis, is caused by eating raw or undercooked meat of animals infected with the larvae of a species of worm called Trichinella.
-Infection occurs commonly in certain wild carnivorous (meat-eating) animals such as bear or cougar, or omnivorous (meat and plant-eating) animals such as domestic pigs or wild boar.
+Trichinellosis (also called trichinosis) is caused by eating raw or undercooked meat of animals infected with the larvae of a species of worm called Trichinella.
+Infection occurs commonly in certain wild carnivorous or omnivorous (meat and plant-eating) animals such as domestic pigs.
+Learn more!

 The signs, symptoms, severity and duration of trichinellosis vary.
 Nausea, diarrhea, vomiting, fatigue, fever, and abdominal discomfort are often the first symptoms of trichinellosis.
 Headaches, fevers, chills, cough, swelling of the face and eyes, aching joints and muscle pains, itchy skin, diarrhea, or constipation may follow the first symptoms.
 If the infection is heavy, patients may experience difficulty coordinating movements, and have heart and breathing problems.
 In severe cases, death can occur.

 For mild to moderate infections, most symptoms subside within a few months.
 Fatigue, weakness, muscle pain, and diarrhea may last for months.